EBI-Metagenomics/EMG-docs/docs/sequence-search.rst

 As well as searches via a web server, we provide all data for download from our FTP server (ftp://ftp.ebi.ac.uk/pub/databases/metagenomics/peptide_database).
-This includes the sequence database, run, sample, SwissProt and Trembl mappings, Pfam architectures, and counts of the number of times each sequences was observed in the database as a whole.
+This includes the sequence database, run, sample, UniProtKB/SwissProt and UniProtKB/TrEMBL mappings, Pfam architectures, and counts of the number of times each sequences was observed in the database as a whole.

 .. figure:: images/sequence_search_ftp.png
    :scale: 50 %

 **Figure 5**.
-Different features on the result page after triggering a sequence search
+List of available files on the FTP server

 -------------------
 Further information